ROKS Munmu

-ROKS Munmu the Great (DDH-976) is a Chungmugong Yi Sun-sin-class destroyer in the South Korean navy.
+ROKS Munmu (DDH-976) is a Chungmugong Yi Sun-sin-class destroyer in the South Korean navy.
 It was named after the Korean king Munmu of Silla.

 Design

 The KDX-II is part of a much larger build up program aimed at turning the ROKN into a blue-water navy.
 It is said to be the first stealthy major combatant in the ROKN and was designed to significantly increase the ROKN's capabilities.

 Construction and career

-In March 2009, Munmu the Great was sent overseas to protect merchant vessels from Somali pirates.
+In March 2009, Munmu was sent overseas to protect merchant vessels from Somali pirates.
 On 28 May 2007 during firing exercise on the open sea near Jinhae one of the projectiles exploded inside the 127 mm gun barrel which has been replaced later.
 In 2014 she conducted anti-piracy drills as part of Combined Task Force 151 in the Indian Ocean with HMS Defender.

 In April 2018, it was deployed to Ghana with personnel from the Special Warfare Brigade as part of a mission to rescue kidnapped South Korean fishermen.

-On 19 July, 2021, it is reported that 247 out of 301 crew members of the 34th contingent of the Cheonghae Unit on the Munmu the Great was tested positive for the covid-19.
-Two Korean Air Force KC-330 departed with 200 replacement members to transport the 301 entire crew members back to South Korea.
-After returning to South Korea, it is revealed that 270 crew members are tested positive.
+On 19 July 2021, it was reported that 247 out of 301 crew members of the 34th contingent of the Cheonghae Unit on the Munmu tested positive for COVID-19.
+Two Korean Air Force KC-330 departed with 200 replacement members to transport all 301 crew members back to South Korea.
+After returning to South Korea, it was revealed that 270 crew members had tested positive.